Are Colorado Records Public?

 What Happens if I Am Refused a Public Records Request?

+Requesters can be denied access to certain data sorted provided by the government agency in charge of it when carrying out a public data search.
 Anyone denied access to a public record may request that the record custodian provide a written statement that explains the grounds for the denial, citing the relevant law that permits such denial (C.R.S.
 24-72-204(4)).

 The requester may also apply to the District Court with jurisdiction over the record’s location.
 If the court finds that the denial was not proper, it may order the record custodian to provide access to the requested record.
 The court would also award reasonable attorney fees and other court costs to the requester.
 However, the court may order the requester to pay attorney fees and court costs to the custodian if it considers the requester’s action frivolous.